 For those of you that fancy checking out the interior of the castle, you can do a self-guided tour for €8.

 It should be around 12:30 at this stage (the day’s still young).
 Our next stop is an eight-minute walk from the castle.

 The Smithwick’s brewery was founded in Kilkenny way back in 1710 by John Smithwick, on the site of a Franciscan abbey where monks brewed ale since the 14th century.

-The brand was bought by Guinness in 1965 and the brewery was shut down in 2013, with parts of the old brewery now hosting the Smithwick’s Experience.
+The brand was bought by Guinness in 1965 and the brewery was shut down in 2013.

-During the tour, you’ll learn about Ireland’s rich history of brewing, see where Smithwick’s beer was once created while getting to taste the produce.
+During the tour, you’ll learn about Ireland’s rich history of brewing and see first-hand where Smithwick’s beer was once created (while getting to taste the produce, of course).